-Roger Williamson artist, creator of Tarot of the Morning Star art tarot divination deck.
-The deck encourages users to discover insight of tarot cards meanings from within themsel
+Roger Williamson Minneapolis visual artist, creator of Tarot of the Morning Star art tarot divination deck.
+The deck encourages users to discover insight of tarot card meanings from within themselves.

 The first edition was a major arcana deck of 22 cards in full color limited to 75 signed and hand numbered copies.
 Cards measure 6 inches by 3.5 inches.
 Images designed and painted by Roger Williamson.

 The first edition is out of print but a second edition 78 card deck is now available.
 The book Tarot of the Morning Star is reprinted featuring full color renditions of the major arcana cards.

 Review by Tarot Web Log

 The Tarot of the Morning Star is a small limited edition tarot of only 75 copies, created by Roger Williamson and published in the USA in 2007.

 His artwork is printed in a soft focus style with few hard edges, giving it an ethereality.